-Prior to resigning, Mr. Smith was party to an employment agreement where he received an annual base salary of \$325,000, and was entitled to receive an annual cash bonus based on the achievement of individual and corporate performance objectives that are determined by our Compensation Committee following the end of each year, calculated as a percentage of the executive's annual base salary, and which was determined by our board of directors, in its sole discretion.
-The target annual bonus for Mr. Smith, as a percentage of his annual base salary, was 40%.
-Mr. Smith's agreement prohibits him from disclosing confidential information and competing with us for a specified time after his employment.
+Prior to his resignation, Mr. Fortune was party to an employment agreement pursuant to which he received an annual base salary of \$413,998 and was entitled to receive an annual cash bonus based on the achievement of individual and corporate performance objectives that are determined by our Compensation Committee following the end of each year, calculated as a percentage of the executive's annual base salary, and which was determined by our board of directors, in its sole discretion.
+The target annual bonus for Mr. Fortune, as a percentage of his annual base salary, was 40%.
+Mr. Fortune's agreement prohibits him from disclosing confidential information and competing with us for a specified time after his employment.